Education and training standard setting

 • the comments of the panel.

-Once these judgments have been cast, the candidates’ performance in the actual exam is then revealed, via P+ values and biserals, and the judges give final ratings.
+Once these judgments have been cast, the candidates’ performance in the actual exam is then revealed, via P+ values and biserials, and the judges give final ratings.
 These judgements are the last ratings provided, which when averaged become the final criterion referenced score for an item.
-The weighted mean of all these final scores is calculated and the nearest achievable mark becomes the pass mark for the exam.
+The mean of all these final scores is calculated and the nearest achievable mark becomes the pass mark for the exam.